matkt/shomei-deprecated/README.md

 ### More

 In addition, it's important to note that Shomei currently does not handle rollback state operations, particularly due to its strategy for managing self-destruction of contracts.
 This is a known limitation and we are actively exploring potential solutions to improve that.
+Indeed, this limitation is also due to how we decode the trie log that we receive from Besu but not only that.
+For more details on this, please refer to the pull request at https://github.com/Consensys/shomei/pull/68.

 ## Testing